leslierodriguezcodes/docs/Cypress-Best-Practices.md

 };
 ```

-### Best practice: Use a data-test selector whenever possible.
+### Best practice: Use a data-testid selector when possible

 Sometimes you won’t be able to put a data attribute on your element because you are using the components core library.
 When compiled the data attributes may change, just like the classnames.
 You may run into the situation where you cannot directly place a data attribute on the element you want to select.
 For example, let’s say you are writing a test for an input that is using the [AmountInput](https://storybook.affirm-dev.com/components-core/6.9.0/?path=/docs/components-forms-generic-numbers-amountinput--amount-input) reusable component.